AlirezaDastyar/ExecutorPlus/README.md

 # ExecutorPlus ![Build status](https://img.shields.io/teamcity/codebetter/bt428.svg)

 ## Introduction
-A simple implementation of java Executor interface which comes with more information and access on threads state than ExecutorService.
+A simple implementation of Java `Executor` interface which comes with more information and access on threads state than `ExecutorService`.
 > Note: This project is in alpha release so if you're interested, try to test and give some feedback.

+## What does it offer?
+It offers almost all of the functionalities of `ExecutorService` and **more**.
+Extra information comes from the internal state of threads which is achieved by using customized threads, so you won't be able use your own thread factory, instead you have access to more information.
+#### What are those extra information?
+Extra information is about whether threads are busy or not.
+Since you might not know exact number tasks or one may depend on one or more number of tasks, you won't be able to know whether the submitted tasks are done or not, by using `ExecutorPlus` you would be able to know if `Executor` has done all of the submitted task, or block and wait for `Executor` to finish.
+> Note: accessing to all of the extra information requires no extra operation such as `shutdown()` and Executor will be  usable until you want to.

 ## Some use cases
+Imagine you are writing a multi-threaded file system search which consider each sub-directory as a new task and submit tasks to an Executor and each match case will be stored in a list, is this case how could you know how many tasks are you dealing with? or when are all of them done?

-Imagin you are writing a multi-threaded file system search which looked like this:
+Our search code could looked like this:

 ```java
 import java.io.File;